manticoresoftware/manticoresearch/manual/Transactions.md

 Empty set (0.00 sec)
 ```

-Here changes is NOT automatically commited.
-So, insertion is not visible even in the same session, since they're not commited.
+Here changes is NOT automatically committed.
+So, insertion is not visible even in the same session, since they're not committed.
 Also, despite absent `BEGIN` statement, transaction is implicitly started.

 So, let's finally commit it: